JanZaion/cosmic-deals-portal/SETUP.md

 AZURE_AD_REDIRECT_URI=http://localhost:3000
 ```

 **Security Note**: These environment variables are NOT prefixed with `NEXT_PUBLIC_`, which means they remain secure on the server-side and are not exposed to the client-side JavaScript bundle.
-The application uses Next.js server actions to fetch these configurations securely.
+The application uses secure API routes to fetch these configurations from the server.

 Replace the placeholder values with your actual configuration.